oveleon/product-installer/README.md

 - Create product update process (need server-side product management)
 - Optimize styles in Firefox and mobile (Firefox does not support the `:has()` selector)
 - Provide all dependencies for manual installation
-- Create database and migration process
+- Create database and migration process + Kill Task (DELETE Request) on success
 - Use translations everywhere

 - Set bundle license